greysama/extension_grocery_crud/README.md

 function remove_columns($columns, [$columns2, ...]):
  - Removes the columns passed as parameters from the columns list (if they are setted).

+function callback_before_insert(array($this,'function_name'),[$override_all=0]):
+- Same as GC original if override_all is set to 1.
+Else (default) adds the function to a callback array.
+The setted callbacks run one after the other in the order they where setted.

+function callback_after_insert(array($this,'function_name'),[$override_all=0]):
+- Same as GC original if override_all is set to 1.
+Else (default) adds the function to a callback array.
+The setted callbacks run one after the other in the order they where setted.

+function callback_before_update(array($this,'function_name'),[$override_all=0]):
+- Same as GC original if override_all is set to 1.
+Else (default) adds the function to a callback array.
+The setted callbacks run one after the other in the order they where setted.

+function callback_after_update(array($this,'function_name'),[$override_all=0]):
+- Same as GC original if override_all is set to 1.
+Else (default) adds the function to a callback array.
+The setted callbacks run one after the other in the order they where setted.

+function callback_before_delete(array($this,'function_name'),[$override_all=0]):
+- Same as GC original if override_all is set to 1.
+Else (default) adds the function to a callback array.
+The setted callbacks run one after the other in the order they where setted.

+function callback_after_delete(array($this,'function_name'),[$override_all=0]):
+- Same as GC original if override_all is set to 1.
+Else (default) adds the function to a callback array.
+The setted callbacks run one after the other in the order they where setted.

+function callback_post_render(array($this,'function_name'),[$override_all=0]):
+- Adds a callback function that runs right after the render() function.
+ - Example:
+ 		$gc->callback_post_render(array($this,'edit_body'));

+   function edit_body($output) {
+ 		 $output->output.='Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.';

+			return $output;
+		}

 -------------------------------------

 Why should I use this?